sh619/Songyu_Huang-Chisel/README.md

 # Chisel Project
-This project is for myself to learn Chisel languge and hopefully finish some solid CPU design.
+This project is for myself to learn Chisel language and hopefully finish some solid CPU design.

 ## Implement MU0 CPU using Chisel
 ### Initial reaserch and FPGA set up: